Campaign of the Sultanates: Continued conflicts

-A problem for the Italins remained Ogaden where many rebels, alongside former rebel leaders; Hersi Boqor, and Omar Samatar, retreated to after the disastrous war.
+A problem for the Italians remained Ogaden where many rebels, alongside former rebel leaders; Hersi Boqor, and Omar Samatar, retreated to after the disastrous war.
 Particularly the region of Gorrahei within Ogaden.
 For years these were a major concern for Italian authorities and caused frictions with Fascist Italy, as they successfully in skirmishes and raids managed to penetrate deep into Italian territory on multiple occasions or attacked stationed Italian troops.

-Below is an English translation of an excerpt of a diplomatic document from the Italian Ministry of Foreign Affairs dated to November of 1929.They are aware of this laborious negotiations for the rejection of the rebel Migiurtino (Majeerteen) Hersi Boqor, son of former Sultan Osman, who has fled to Ogaden.
+Below is an English translation of an excerpt of a diplomatic document from the Italian Ministry of Foreign Affairs dated to November 1929.They are aware of this laborious negotiations for the rejection of the rebel Migiurtino (Majeerteen) Hersi Boqor, son of former Sultan Osman, who has fled to Ogaden.
 He was such a superb and ferocious man, with a group of followers he escaped to Ogaden territory from the fighting that destroyed the migiurtin.
 He had continued to be rebellious despite occasionally openings to submit.
 Abscir Dorre who rebelled in 1926, was first confined at the request of Count Colli (in Italian Eritrea) and escaped to Addis Ababa.
 Following this, Ras promised formally to the Minister R. to closely monitor Abscir Dorre and prevent him from returning to the Ogaden.
 Instead, shortly thereafter, Abscir Dorre fled from the capital, obviously with the conviction of the Ethiopian authorities who did nothing to trace him.
 Abscir Dorre rebelled against Italians and fell into the 1927 fights with our troops.With the help of Abshir Dhoore a revered former commander of the Dervish movement and one of the highest in command under the Sayid, would continued these attacks.
 Such as attacking a convoy headed by Maria De Vecchi composed of both askaris and foreign brigands, where in the daring conflict, the Somali rebels would kill over 50 men from the Italian forces.
-Although this would result in being Abshir’s final attack, and he would die at the wells of Garloogubay, Wardheer.
+Although this would result in being Abshir's final attack, and he would die at the wells of Garloogubay, Wardheer.